hesoru/BetterReads/README.md

 Our app features two non-trivial systems.
 The **Hybrid Recommendation System** uses collaborative filtering on a Python microservice to generate personalized suggestions, with genre and popularity-based fallbacks.
 The **Semantic NLP Search Engine** processes book metadata (titles and descriptions) through the Sentence-transformers library using the 'all-MiniLM-L6-v2' model to create vector embeddings.
 These embeddings are indexed in our database, allowing users to perform semantic searches where query results are ranked by cosine similarity to find the most contextually relevant books.

+#### M5 highlights
+- We have refined our recommendation system to give user more accurate book recommendation.

+- Initially, we planned to implement an additional stretch feature that would allow users to post their current reads on their profiles.
+We considered pursuing this goal for Milestone 5 since we had already completed all the required features and one stretch goal at Milestone 4.
+However, after further evaluation, we realized that implementing this feature would be more time-consuming and complex than we had anticipated.
+Given our focus on delivering a polished final product and preparing for the final demo, we have decided to drop this stretch goal.